Yellow nail syndrome: Diagnosis

 The diagnosis is based on the combination of the symptoms.
 Generally, people are diagnosed with yellow nail syndrome if they have two or three of the three classical symptoms (yellow nails, lymphedema and pleural effusion).
 The nail changes are considered essential for the diagnosis, but they can be subtle.

 Pulmonary function testing can show obstruction of the airways.
 People with pleural effusions may show evidence of restriction in lung volumes due to the fluid.
 Analysis of the fluid in pleural effusions generally shows high levels of protein but low levels of cholesterol and lactate dehydrogenase, but about 30% of effusions are chylous (chylothorax) in that they have the characteristics of lymph.

 A lymphogram may be performed in people with lymphedema.
 This can show both under developed (hypoplastic) lymphatic ducts and dilated ducts.
 Dye may be found in the skin months after the initial test.
 Scintigraphy of lymph flow (lymphoscintigraphy) shows delays in drainage of lymph (sometimes asymmetrically), although this test can also be normal.

 Treatment

 Normal treatment for swelling and any respiratory problems is appropriate.
 Nutritional supplementation with Vitamin E in some studies has been shown to be effective in controlling nail changes.

 Prognosis

 People with yellow nail syndrome have been found to have a moderately reduced lifespan compared to people without the condition.

 Epidemiology

 The condition is thought to be rare, with approximately 150 cases described in the medical literature.

 History

-The condition was first described in 1964 by London physicians Peter Samman and William White.
-Earlier cases may have been recorded in 1927 and 1962.
+The condition was first reported by Heller in 1927 and the first case series was described in a publication in 1964 by London physicians Peter Samman and William White.
+Other cases may have been recorded in 1962.